 - Total (Excluding VAT)

-To protect this stone from damage or scratching, the Maison recommends storing turquoise pieces in a dry fabric-lined box separate from other jewelry, in a box lined, and avoiding changes in temperature.
+To protect these stones from damage or scratching, the Maison recommends storing opal pieces separate from other jewelry, in a box lined, and avoiding changes in temperature.